nanoframework/nanoFramework.WebServer/README.md

 - No compression support in request/response streams
 - MCP implementation supports server features only (no notifications or SSE)
 - No or single parameter limitation for MCP tools (use complex objects for multiple parameters)
+- Prompt parameters, when declared, are always mandatory.

 ## Installation

-Install `nanoFramework.WebServer` for the Web Server without File System support.
-Install `nanoFramework.WebServer.FileSystem` for file serving, so with devices supporting File System.
+Install 'nanoFramework.WebServer' for the Web Server without File System support.
+Install 'nanoFramework.WebServer.FileSystem' for file serving, so with devices supporting File System.
-Install `nanoFramework.WebServer.Mcp` for MCP support.
-It does contains the full `nanoFramework.WebServer` but does not include native file serving.
+Install 'nanoFramework.WebServer.Mcp' for MCP support.
+It does contains the full 'nanoFramework.WebServer' but does not include native file serving.
 You can add this feature fairly easilly by reusing the code function serving it.

 ## Contributing